Financial Aid

 Private Loans

 Private Loans are provided by lending institutions and are not in any way related to the loan programs offered by the Federal Department of Education.
 Private loans offer a funding alternative for students and parents.
 While using a private lender is an option, it is in the students' best interest to apply for Federal, State, and Institutional Aid before considering this option.
-The benefits of applying for Federal Direct Student Loans over a Private/Alternative loan include lower interest rates and greater repayment options.
+The benefits of applying for Federal Direct student loans over a Private/Alternative loan include lower interest rates and greater repayment options.
+Many Tarleton State University students use www.ELMselect.com to search for a private student loan lender.

 Short-Term Loans

 Short-Term loan funds at Tarleton State University were established to provide assistance to students who are experiencing temporary financial difficulty in connection with educationally related expenses.
 These loans must be repaid with interest and/or service charge within the prescribed repayment period.
-It is not the intent of this program to supplement or to replace long-term aid or assistance offered by the Student Financial Aid Office.
+It is not the intent of this program to supplement or to replace long-term aid or assistance offered by the Office of Financial Aid.
 Short Term loans are available while school is in session and applicants must meet the requirements to be considered.
 Loan applications are online through myGateway.

 Book Loans

 Book loan funds at Tarleton State University were established to provide assistance to students who are experiencing temporary financial difficulty in purchasing their books.
 These loans must be repaid with interest and/or service charge within the prescribed repayment period.
-For more information on the Book Loans, please contact the Office of Student Financial Services.
+Book loans are available while school is in session and applicants must meet the requirements to be considered.
+Loan applications are online through myGateway.

 Late Payments on Loans